 While members of the 14-Eyes alliance are certainly among the worst countries to have a privacy-oriented service in such as a VPN, many others are quite privacy-friendly.

-Some of these we already mentioned as the countries where our top 5 VPNs are based, including the British Virgin Islands, Switzerland, Panama, Romania, as well as Hong Kong, Iceland, and others.
+Some of these we already mentioned as the countries where our top 5 VPNs are based, including the British Virgin Islands, Switzerland, Panama, Romania, as well as Iceland, and others.

 These countries have their own privacy laws, and they are not obligated to provide data to the 14-Eyes alliance since they are not members.

-As such, VPNs based in countries like these already have a head start over other services since they are not located in countries where sharing data is standard.
+As such, when you use a VPN based in countries like these, you already have a head start over other services since they are not located in countries where sharing data is standard.

-These locations won’t demand that the VPN service provides information and endanger their clients’ security and privacy, which is not the case when it comes to the 14-Eyes member countries.
+These locations won’t demand that the VPN service provides information and endanger their clients’ security and privacy, which is not the case when it comes to the 14-Eyes alliance countries.

-What countries are part of the Fourteen Eyes network?
+What countries are part of the Fourteen Eyes alliance?

 - United States